tronprotocol-scala/scala-tron/CONTRIBUTING.md

 Here are instructions to get you started.
 They are not perfect, so please let us know if anything feels wrong or incomplete.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, [Gitter](https://gitter.im/Rovak/scala-tron) or join our [Telegram Group](https://gitter.im/Rovak/scala-tron) with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, join our [Gitter](https://gitter.im/Rovak/scala-tron) or [Telegram Group](https://t.me/joinchat/CP8XKBIjEc0RqzJdl61OlQ) with the owners of this repository before making a change.

 Please note we have a code of conduct and you are requested to please follow it in all your interactions with the project.
 <br />